 The Office of Campus Engagement strives to create an inclusive atmosphere that fosters personal and professional growth through leadership, programming, service opportunities, and new student programs.
 As the living room of the campus, they provide services and programs that enhance the life of their community.
 Their team supports, challenges, and mentors students, employees, and organizations to fulfill the mission and vision of Bryant University.

-Housed in the newly-renovated Fisher Student Center, the Office of Campus Engagement includes both Involvement and Operations.
+Housed in the Fisher Student Center, the Office of Campus Engagement includes both Involvement and Operations.
 The staff provides support to nearly 100 student organizations.
-They also oversee Orientation, Opening Weekend, community service, Greek Life, leadership development programs, major campus events such as Parents and Family Weekend (planned in conjunction with the Student Senate), Spring Weekend, and Bryant @ Night.
+They also oversee Orientation, Opening Weekend, community service, Greek Life, leadership development programs, major campus events such as Parents and Family Weekend (planned in conjunction with Bryant University Student Government), Spring Weekend, and Bryant @ Night.

 The Campus Engagement staff also advise major student organizations, including The Archway newspaper, Commuter Connection, Student Programming Board, Student Senate, WJMF Radio, and the Ledger yearbook.